 |Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

-Upon achievement of the qualification it is intended that students will be able to access higher education or enter the workforce as Early Years Educators.
+This dipoma is a two year full time programme of study that enables students to gain the knowledge and experience which will allow them to work with children from birth to 5 years.
+Upon achievement of the qualification, it is intended that students will be able to access higher education or enter the workforce as Early Years Educators.

 |Study level||Cost||Additional fees|